Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 8. Saadat Ali Khan Tomb

-Saadat Ali Khan was the 6th Nawab of Awadh, and this tomb was erected by his son Ghazi-Ud-Din Haider.
+Saadat Ali Khan was the 6th Nawab of Awadh, and his son Ghazi-Ud-Din Haider erected this tomb.

-As you enter, you’ll find two tombs inside — one of Saadat Ali Khan and the other of his wife, Khurshid Zadi.
-These buildings are made of Lakhauri bricks, lime mortar, and plaster to give the fine edge.
+As you enter, you’ll find two tombs inside—one of Saadat Ali Khan and the other of his wife, Khurshid Zadi.
+These buildings are made of Lakhauri bricks, lime mortar, and plaster to give them a fine edge.

 SAADAT ALI KHAN TOMB - Lucknow Best Places To Visit